renvrant/formcontrol-freaks/chapter/chapter.md

     (Think of this as "make me a copy of X, but with Y set to Z".)
 *   `merge`: create a copy of one object with properties merged in from a second object.
     (This is like `assocPath`, but using a second object to get multiple changes at once.)

+> FIXME it's worth pointing out that `merge` is also shallow

 *   `path`: retrieve the value at a specified location in a structured object.